 In conclusion, coaching success happens when your values, needs, and desires match a coach’s strengths.
 To find the best match, check your coaches’ experience and review their past client testimonials.
 Then, check-in with your emotions to be sure you resonate with your potential coach.
 Investing in a coach can be the best thing you could ever do for yourself.
 It can save you time, work, effort and money.
 Spending a few thousand dollars on a great coach will save you tens of thousands.
 With coaching, you’ll ramp your business up faster and avoid sunk costs, wasted time, and rework.
-And since a coaching relationship is co-created, your success often depends on the dynamics between you and others.
+You are co-creating a coaching relationship, so the dynamics and chemistry matter.
 When hiring a coach, keep these ten essentials in mind, and you’ll be well on your way toward success.

 Would You Like To Connect?